theislab/cpa/docs/tutorials/index.rst

 Tutorials
 =========

-Full demo with all hyper-parameters for Sciplex2 dataset, check this example:
+Full demo with all hyper-parameters for Combo sci-plex dataset, check this example:

 .. toctree::
     :maxdepth: 1

-    GSM
+    combosciplex

 Training on Norman 2019 dataset, check this example: